 Adoption and whānau relationships

 A Māori social worker, or someone nominated by the Māori community, handled applications where both the adopters and the child were Māori, and could sometimes help families with the legal adoption process.
-But in some cases, especially if the birth mother was Pākehā, Māori families who wanted the child were set aside by the judge in favour of strangers.
+But in some cases, especially if the birth mother was Pākehā, Māori families who wanted the child were set aside by the authorities in favour of strangers.

 Māori welfare officer Anne Delamere described a sad case in the 1960s when a Māori family whose son fathered a child with a Pākehā girl tried and failed to adopt the baby: ‘His parents said that this child was their blood and if her parents didn’t want the child they wanted the child, because it was important to them that a child of their son’s should remain within their family group, and this was in fact their first mokopuna [grandchild].
-They pleaded, then they went to Child Welfare and pleaded there, but to no avail.’2
+They pleaded, then they went to Child Welfare and pleaded there, but to no avail.’3

 Over the years Māori have increasingly objected to the way adoption law wiped out birth relationships, imposed secrecy, did not record or protect the child’s whakapapa and did not involve the wider whānau.
 In the 21st century these concerns remained unresolved.